wikimedia/design-codex/packages/codex-docs/component-demos/field/field.md

 - For the TextInput, the [Label](./label.md) component is used with `hideLabel` set to `true`
 - For the Select, an `aria-label` is applied

+To give the user a chance to type a valid coordinate location, this example doesn't validate as the user types, but delays validation until the input is blurred.
+For an example of how to do validation as the user types, see the [validation and error state example](#with-validation-and-error-state) above.

 Note that, when you enter erroneous data in the TextInput below, error styles for both the TextInput and the Select will display since they are both contained in a single Field.
-If you need to show separate states for each input, see the nested Fields example below.
+If you need to show separate states for each input, see the [nested Fields example](#fieldset-with-nested-fields) below.

 <cdx-demo-wrapper>
 <template v-slot:demo>